Printing a prototype propeller for my Lightnin lab mixer

 Friday 8th September 2017

-An example of how handy the ability to print in insight-live.com/material/2158">3D can be.
-The worn-out stainless propeller costs $300 to replace.
-But the size and pitch of the blades is not right anyway.
-So I draw them using Fusion 360 and print them in PLA plastic, enabling experimenting with different sizes and pitches.
-While I could have one printed in stainless at shapeways.com I do not need to because these plastic ones are surprisingly durable.
+The worn-out stainless propeller was going to cost $500 to replace.
+But the size and pitch of the blades was not ideal anyway.
+So I drew them using insight-live.com/picture/2453">Fusion 360 and printed in PLA plastic, this enabled experimenting with different sizes and pitches.
 How about getting a tight fit on the shaft?
 No problem.
-I measured this shaft with callipers and printed that size.
-It was a little tight so I printed it slightly larger and it fits very tightly.
-One issue: If you mix slurries with hot water the blades will bend and the collar will loosen.
-If you would like this STL format file (for 3D printing in your slicer software), it is available in the Files manager in your Insight-live.com account.
+I measured it with calipers and printed that size.
+It was a little tight so I printed it slightly larger.
+One issue: Mixing slurries with hot water bends the blades and the collar loosens.
+If you would like this in Fusion 360 format, it is available in the Files Manager in your Insight-live.com account.

 Pages that reference this post in the Digitalfire Reference Library: